m-bartlett/remap-copilot/README.md

 >     --delay $copilot_sub_key:0 period=0.3 \
 >     --output name="kbd-no-copilot" create-link="kbd-no-copilot"
 > ```
-> This tool is more robust and enables arbitrary complex substitutions.
+> `evsieve` is more robust and enables arbitrary complex substitutions.
-> However, I found that the virtual device circumvented keyboard mappings and rules in my desktop environment,
+> However, I found that its virtual device circumvented keyboard mappings and rules in my desktop environment,
 > for example it prevented **disabling the touchpad while typing** despite having this option explicitly configured.
 > Hence, I opted to write this tool as a more useful solution.